bhuvneshwarsharma/bank-token-system-spring/README.md

 '/token' - 'POST' - it will generate token for customer if exist with given phone no. Attributes - phoneNumber, serviceType (like deposit, withdraw, account, enquiery)

 '/token' - 'PUT' - It will process token.
-Attributes like counterName,branchName
+Attribute need to pass counterName